 With the higher debts of graduate entry and the uncertainty of whether you will get into medicine, universities will be laughing all the way to the Bank, but you will end up in the classic wheel of borrowing to pay for a degree to get a job to pay off what you borrowed (if you don't get into medicine).

 Some people feel that they want to go to so-called "prestigious" universities (eg. Sydney University) which offer only graduate medicine.
 However, unlike other disciplines such as law, in medicine it does not matter which university you graduate from.

-Perhaps 15 years ago, when GAMSAT was new, it was easier than UCAT but now most medical students who sat both tests claim GAMSAT is harder.
-GAMSAT is getting much harder for several reasons (eg many professionals wanting to change careers, the 'late bloomers', many school leavers putting off the hard work and the difficult decision).
+Perhaps 15 years ago, when GAMSAT was new, it was easier than UCAT but now medical students who sat both tests claim GAMSAT involves more preparation.
+GAMSAT is getting harder for several reasons (eg many professionals wanting to change careers, the 'late bloomers', many school leavers putting off the hard work and the difficult decision).

 Another important reason: It has been well documented that there is a general decline in psychometric test performance as a person advances in age.
 For eg, see "Socio-economic predictors of performance in the UCAT": Puddey and Mercer, BMC Medical education, 2013, 13:155.
 This shows that performance of candidates sitting UCAT between 16 years and 45 years consistently drops with age.
 So you are far better off sitting the test as early as possible (in year 12).

 UCAT is a test of generic skills.
 Many studies have shown that preparation can improve performance in tests such as UCAT.
 Studies have even shown that intelligence is not fixed, and can be improved: